Skip to content

 Reading Assembly: Building Intuition from Scratch

-Faced with a screen full of mov, add, and jmp alongside a bunch of incomprehensible register names, a beginner's first instinct is usually to close the tab.
-When a template error pops up, we can at least search Stack Overflow, but assembly output looks like gibberish—there's no obvious starting point.
-However, if we run some targeted experiments using Compiler Explorer [1] Matt Godbolt, Compiler Explorer, godbolt.org, 2012, we quickly find that assembly can actually be "half-read, half-guessed."
-We don't need to know how to write it.
+Faced with a screen full of mov, add, and jmp mixed with indecipherable register names, a beginner's first reaction is often to close the tab.
+When a template error occurs, we can at least search Stack Overflow, but assembly output looks like gibberish, leaving us unsure where to start.
+However, by conducting targeted experiments using Compiler Explorer [1] Matt Godbolt, Compiler Explorer, godbolt.org, 2012, we discover that assembly can actually be understood by "reading and guessing"—without truly needing to know how to write it.

-All the experiments below were done on Compiler Explorer (godbolt.org).
-For compilers, we used GCC 16.1.1 for x86-64, the aarch64 version of GCC 16.1.1 for ARM64, and the riscv64 version of GCC 16.1.1 for RISC-V. The operating system is consistently set to Linux, because the calling convention on Windows is different, which leads to differences in the assembly output—we'll discuss this in detail later.
-We primarily look at the -O2 optimization level, occasionally switching to -O0 for comparison, and we'll explain why later.
+All experiments below are performed on Compiler Explorer (godbolt.org).
+Regarding compilers, we use GCC 16.1.1 for x86-64, the aarch64 version of GCC 16.1.1 for ARM64, and the riscv64 version of GCC 16.1.1 for RISC-V. The operating system is uniformly set to Linux, as calling conventions differ under Windows, leading to variations in assembly output—something we will discuss in detail later.
+We primarily focus on the -O2 optimization level, occasionally switching to -O0 for comparison, for reasons we will explain later.

-To understand what assembly actually looks like across different architectures, we start with the most basic square function—taking an input integer, multiplying it by itself, and returning the result.
-The more plain the function, the better it is for observing compiler behavior: the logic is simple, the assembly is short, and the purpose of every single instruction is obvious.
+To understand what assembly actually looks like under different architectures, we start with the simplest square function—multiplying an input integer by itself and returning the result.
+The more plain the function, the better it is for observing compiler behavior, because the logic is simple and the assembly is concise, making the role of every instruction clear at a glance.

 cpp